GitLab Pages advantages over GitHub Pages

-- Either Import from Github (or other) OR create/copy in your existing static website (if you had a Github Pages website, copy it here).
+- Import from GitHub (or other) OR create/copy in your existing static website (if you had a GitHub Pages website, copy it here).
 If the latter, clone to your PC.

 Set up CI